kaosborn/KaosSysIo/README.md

 #### Example session 3

-This example produces a static web page after first seting the shell's code page to UTF-8 with the Windows `chcp` command.
+This example produces a static web page after first setting the shell's code page to UTF-8 with the Windows `chcp` command.
 Then a web page with fully collapsible folders is produced with the `/W` switch.
 Lexical sorting is used for the hexidecimals with the `/SL` switch.